-So with super high taxes and lack of online casino revenue, fewer consumer options have been available.
+So with super high taxes and lack of online casino revenue, fewer consumer sports betting options have been available.
 There may be some changes coming in this respect, as France may move to legalize and regulate online casino play.
 With this, superior sports betting sites and apps that have not previously been in the French market may look to enter.
 For now, there is just one sports betting operator for France that we recommend: NetBet.

 NetBet was established in 2001 and is licensed for sports betting in France with number 0043-PS-2011-07-25, as regulated by the ANJ.
 NetBet France offers payment methods including Visa and Mastercard cards, Apple Pay, PayPal, Skrill, Neteller, Neosurf, Paysafecard and bank transfers among others.

 Various sports betting brands have looked to enter the France market, only to learn just how difficult it is to have a viable sports betting business there.
 The Italian brand SNAI, opened a French version SNAIpari.fr in 2011.
 It lasted only a little over a year, as they gave up their license in 2012.
 Other brands such as Intralot and Titan gained licenses, only to give them up shortly after in 2012.
 Well-established UK bookie brand Ladbrokes even tried a joint venture with Canal Plus, launching CanalWin in 2010.
 This were so difficult that they let their license lapse in 2011.
 That's how difficult the business conditions are in France for sports betting.
 Even well-seasoned operators lose patience and give up within a year.
-More recently, one of the global sports betting brands entered France, only to exit within a few year: Betway.
+More recently, one of the world's global sports betting brands entered France, only to exit within a few years: Betway.

 No. Although French football fans can often see the Betano brand advertised during UEFA Europa and Conference matches, as well as various matches in other domestic leagues, Betano has not entered the French sports betting market.